15 Jan 2019,

 #2.
 Contact your insurance company at once to let them know what happened

-If your insurance company does not have a mobile app, you might have to go old school and call them.
+If your insurance company does not have a mobile app, you will need to go the traditional route and call them directly to report the incident and start the claims process.

 #3.
 Contact the police

-Insurance companies want a police report of the accident when possible.
-The cops generally determine the at-fault driver on the scene.
+Insurance companies generally require a police report of the accident whenever possible.
+The police will typically determine the at-fault driver at the scene, which is critical for your claim.

 YOU’RE NOT AT-FAULT, HOW DO YOU PAY FOR THE RENTAL CAR?

-Every scenario is different, here are three everyday situations on how to pay for your rental car if the other party is at fault.
+Every accident situation is unique, but here are three common scenarios that outline how you can pay for a rental car if the other party is at fault:

 #1.
 Other insurance company pays

-The challenge is some insurance companies won’t pay for your rental vehicle until the court determines who is at-fault.
+However, the challenge is that some insurance companies may not pay for your rental car until the court officially determines who is at fault.
+This can create delays in getting the vehicle you need.

 #2.
 Rental insurance

-Does your insurance policy include rental coverage?
-If it does, you can use your insurance to pay for the rental vehicle right now.
+Check your own insurance policy to see if it includes rental car coverage.
+If it does, you can use your insurance to cover the rental car costs immediately.

-Your insurance company then goes after the other insurance company to get reimbursed for the money they paid for your rental car.
+In this scenario, your insurance company will then pursue the at-fault party’s insurance to recover the amount they paid for your rental.

 #3.
 Pay out-of-pocket

-If you don’t have rental car insurance and the other company is not paying for your rental, you might pay out-of-pocket until the case settles.
+If your insurance policy does not include rental car coverage and the other company is not paying for your rental, you may need to pay out-of-pocket until the case is settled.

 AVOID THESE PITFALLS